 Would you like to become an architect and are you considering a Master in Architecture at the Amsterdam Academy of Architecture?
-In that case, bring your technical and structural knowledge to the right level first!
 Follow our compact and inspiring pre-master Architecture & Technology, in which architecture and the architectural practice form the basis.
+This pre-master is intended to bring technical knowledge to the required standard so that students with a different entry level in structural and technical fields can begin the Master’s in Architecture at the Academy of Architecture.
 You can register if you have a Bachelor’s degree in architectural design or interior architecture.

 Why this pre-master?

 • You will be introduced to general architecture based on short thematic presentations about specific architectural topics.
 We link a drawing exercise to each topic.

 • You will increase your insight into the relationship between the design and the load-bearing structure of buildings.

 • You will increase your knowledge of building physics, so that you know how to improve the living and working climate of buildings.